kimlimjustin/xplorer/README.md

 ## Architecture

 Xplorer is a cross-platform application built using the [Tauri](https://tauri.studio) framework.
-Tauri is based on Microsoft Edge-similar webview and Rust to work.
+Tauri is based on the OS specific webview and Rust to work.
 Read about tauri [here](https://tauri.studio/en/docs/about/intro)

 Xplorer is a polygot application.
 Xplorer relies on Rust api for file operations and TS, SCSS for the webview.
 Rust code are under `src-tauri` directory whereas the webview code are under `src` directory.
 The API that connects webview with the Rust code is under `src/Api` directory.